hridesh/hridesh.github.io/_posts/2016-8-2-Panini-Github.md

 Migrating open and closed issues has been bit of a challenge, but we hope to slowly migrate all of our development.
-The new (old) repository is (https://github.com/hridesh/panc) and some work has already started.
+The new (old) repository is [Panini project](https://github.com/hridesh/panc) and some work has already started.